pyne/pyne/docs/theorymanual/source_sampling.rst

 radiation transport.
 On a mesh, source intensity is discretized spatially (into mesh volume elements) and by energy (into energy bins).
-In order to randomly sample these distributions to select particle birth parameters (position, energy, statistical weight) a discrete probability density function must be created, which can be sampled with pseudo-random variates.
-It is convenient to create a single PDF to describe all of phase-space; in other words, each bin within the PDF represents the probability that a particle is born in a particular energy group within a particular mesh volume element.
+In order to randomly sample these distributions to select particle birth parameters (position, energy, statistical weight) a discrete probability density function (PDF) must be created, which can be sampled with pseudo-random variates.
+It is convenient to create a single PDF to describe all of phase space; in other words, each bin within the PDF represents the probability that a particle is born in a particular energy group within a particular mesh volume element.

-In PyNE, meshes define volumetric source density :math:`q'` with units of :math:`\frac{particles}{time \cdot volume}`.
-In order to find the source intensity of a single phase-space bin (of index :math:`n`), the density must be multiplied by the volume of the mesh volume element:
+In pyne, meshes define volumetric source density :math:`q'` with units of :math:`\frac{particles}{time \cdot volume}`.
+In order to find the source intensity of a single phase space bin (of index :math:`n`), the density must be multiplied by the volume of the mesh volume element:

 .. math::
      q(n) = q'(n) \cdot V(n)

-The probability :math:`p` that a particle is born into a particular phase-space bin is given by the normalized PDF:
+The probability :math:`p` that a particle is born into a particular phase space bin is given by the normalized PDF:

 .. math::
      p(n) = \frac{q(n)}{\sum_N{\,q(n)}}

-where :math:`N` is the total number of phase-space bins (the number of mesh volume elements and energy groups).
+where :math:`N` is the total number of phase space bins (the number of mesh volume elements and energy groups).
 Phase-space bins can be selected from this PDF and all particles will have a birth weight of 1.
 This is known as analog sampling.
 Alternatively, a biased source density distribution :math:`\hat{q}'`